 Before you invest, you may want to review the Portfolio's prospectus, which, as supplemented, contains more information about the Portfolio and its risks.
-You can find the Portfolio's prospectus, reports to shareholders and other information about the Portfolio online at www.pimco.com/pvit.
+You can find the Portfolio's prospectus and other information about the Portfolio online at www.pimco.com/pvit.
 You can also get this information at no cost by calling 1.800.927.4648 or by sending an email request to piprocess@dstsystems.com.
-The Portfolio's prospectus and Statement of Additional Information, both dated April 30, 2020, as supplemented, are incorporated by reference into this Summary Prospectus.
+The Portfolio's prospectus and Statement of Additional Information, both dated April 30, 2019, as supplemented, along with the financial statements included in the Portfolio's most recent annual report to shareholders dated December 31, 2018, are incorporated by reference into this Summary Prospectus.